J-DubApps/Blog/content/posts/2021/Registry-Mod-Logged-PS.md

 tags = ["tech", "devops", "endpoint-mgmt", "powershell", "code", "fundamentals", "best-practice"]
 +++

-The other day I posted a quick primer on logging in our PS scripts.
+The other day <a href="http://julianwest.me/Blog/logyourps-scripts/">I posted a quick primer</a> on logging in our PS scripts.
 Here I will expand on that, with a use-case example I just wrote code for yesterday.
 Here is a helpful registry-reading function, allowing you to keep a thorough, auditable record of registry changes during an automation task. <br />

 ## Reading Registry Values with <span class="mono">Get-RegistryValue</span>